MiguelHCJS/MiguelHCJS/README.md

-## So...
-It's me

 Administration and Project management

-Studying Software Engineering, Python and SQL
+Studying Software Engineering, Python, R and SQL

 Notions in Front-End.